megrawlab/IndeCut/README.md

 7. The cut norm estimates for each algorithm  will be saved into `results` directory (`results/$graphname.cutnorms.txt`).

-8. (new) we added a target named `plot_subsamples` in order to help user to visualize the relationship between number of samples and perfromance of the randomization method in terms of uniformity and independence.
+8. (New) We have added a target named `plot_subsamples` that can be called with ``make plot_subsamples``.
+This allows for a user to estimate the number of samples required to obtain satisfactory performance when motif finding.
+The cutnorm estimate of each method is plotted against the number graph samples used.
+The cutnorm estimate generally decreases (indicating more uniform and random graph sampling) as the number of graph samples is increased.
+When a point of "diminishing returns" is reached (i.e. when the decrease in the cutnorm becomes very small), an optimal number of samples has been achieved for a given tool.

 The plot will be saved in `sample_counts_out/$graphname_samples_vs_cutnorms.png`

 ## Troubleshooting
 IndeCut package contains different network motif tools which have their own requirements.
 Some common problems may arise, we provide solutions as follows: